What Do Various Dentists Do?

 In addition to education and licensing requirements, a dentist needs certain soft skills, or personal qualities, to succeed in this occupation.
-Strong critical thinking skills will allow him or her to weigh the pros and cons of alternative solutions to problems in order to select the best one.
+Strong critical thinking skills will allow him or her to weigh the pros and cons of alternative solutions to problems to select the best one.
 He or she also needs excellent judgment and decision making skills.
-In order to provide appropriate care to patients, a dentist must be service oriented and have good listening and speaking skills.
-He or she must be socially perceptive as well.
+A dentist must be service oriented and have good listening and speaking skills to provide appropriate care to patients.
+He or she must be socially conscious as well.

 This skill allows him or her to be aware of a patient's reactions and respond to them appropriately.
-In addition, good time management skills and active learning skills are necessary.
+Also, good time management skills and active learning skills are necessary.